 Some programs, such as the University of Phoenix’s Human Resources MBA program, will require that applicants be employed so that they may immediately apply their newly acquired skills to the workplace.

 Why Should I Get an AACSB Accredited Human Resources MBA?

 Make sure the business school you select is accredited by the Association to Advance Collegiate Schools of Business.
 The AACSB is a nonprofit membership organization dedicated to advancing quality management education and serves as an accreditor for undergraduate, master’s and doctoral programs in business and accounting.
 With accreditation from the AACSB, you will know that you have chosen a reputable MBA program that will challenge you and you will earn a degree that is respected in the job market.
 Some employers will not hire candidates who have earned degrees from universities that are not accredited.

-What Jobs Can an MBA Human Resources Online Get Me?
+What Jobs Can an Online MBA in Human Resources Get Me?

 - Employee Benefits Manager: These managers supervise employee benefits programs including retirement, health insurance and pension plans; child care services; education reimbursement; and disability and life insurance.
 They manage employee paperwork and forms, distribute information to employees about benefits, aid workers in plan enrollment, and compare different types of plans to identify the most suitable ones for their organization.